 … the designer [is] one who converts indeterminate situations to determinate ones.
 Beginning with situations that are at least in part uncertain, ill defined, complex, and incoherent …, designers construct and impose a coherence of their own.Donald A. Schön, 1990, Educating the Reflective Practitioner, p.
 42

-I believe that excellent work, whether practice-oriented or academic, requires disciplined engagement with theory – framing commitments, process steps, evaluative criteria, and so forth.
-At the same time, excellent work cannot be planned out fully, in detail.
-Great work unfolds, in steps, with each new step is both anticipatory of the future and responsive to prior steps.
-Designers are in conversation with all of the steps (the big picture) and with each step (the details).
+I believe that excellent work, whether practice-oriented or academic, requires disciplined engagement with theory: framing commitments, process steps, evaluative criteria, and so forth.
+At the same time, excellent work cannot be planned out, in full detail.
+Excellent work unfolds, in steps, where each new step is both anticipatory of the future and responsive to prior steps.
+Designers are in conversation with all of the steps (the big picture) and with each particular step (the details).

 In two decades of teaching, in many regards I have succeeded, even if I frequently fall short.
 That’s how it goes.
-Each step forward leads to new opportunities.
+Each step forward leads to new opportunities to do better.

 Looking ahead.
-As I move forward, my central focus is to continue to develop excellent learner experiences and to help position students to be reflective practitioners and responsible innovators .
+As I move forward, my central focus is to develop excellent learner experiences and to help position students to be reflective practitioners and responsible innovators .
 My goal is to engage and develop answers to the following questions:

 - Skillful practice and value sensitive design.
 What is skillful practice, especially when working on value sensitive design projects?
 Working answer: Skillful practice is reflective practice with a particular ontological framing.

 - Instructional practices and the Earth.
 How do I align my teaching with the Earth?
 Working answer: I don’t know.
 That said, I would like to explore radical instructional methods for positioning students to experience relationships with the natural world while pursuing their work with tools and technologies.

 Acknowledgements.
-My views on learning and education have been shaped by sustained conversations with brilliant and caring colleagues over many years, including Bob Bokio, Allyson Carlyle, Megan Finn, Mike Freeman, Batya Friedman, Rowena Harper, Shaun Kane, Mike Katell, David Levy, Nick Logler, and Jill Woelfer, and more recently Andrey Butenko, Ishita Chordia, and Beck Tench.
-Hundreds of students have given appreciations and critiques to my regular post-class question: How was that?
-To all, I’m more than grateful.
+My views on learning and education have been shaped by sustained conversations with brilliant and caring colleagues, including Stephanie Ballard, Bob Bokio, Allyson Carlyle, Megan Finn, Mike Freeman, Batya Friedman, Rowena Harper, Mike Katell, David Levy, Nick Logler, and Jill Woelfer, and more recently Andrey Butenko, Ishita Chordia, and Beck Tench.
+Hundreds of students have given appreciations and critiques, for which I’m grateful.